Qantas Founders Museum: Display items

 The museum is home to a number of aircraft which can be observed by the public in the museum and on guided tours.
-The aircraft include a decommissioned Qantas Boeing 747-200, a Boeing 707-138B, a Consolidated PBY-6A Catalina, a replica Avro 504K, a replica de Havilland DH.50, a replica de Havilland DH.61 and a former Qantas Douglas DC-3, VH-EAP.
+The aircraft include a decommissioned Qantas Boeing 747-200 that arrived in November 2002, a Boeing 707, a Consolidated PBY Catalina, a replica Avro 504K, a replica de Havilland DH.50, a replica de Havilland DH.61 and a former Qantas Douglas DC-3,.

-The Boeing 707-138B is the airline's first jet, a Boeing 707 short body, originally VH-EBA.
+The Boeing 707 is the airline's first jet, a Boeing 707 short body.
 The 707 was the first of its type and specifically manufactured for Qantas.
 It is also the only 707 currently on display in a museum in passenger-carrying configuration, with all other preserved 707s being former military examples.

-The Boeing 707-138B was restored at Southend Airport in England in mid-2006 and returned to Australia in December 2006 after 47 years since its original transfer from Boeing to the Qantas fleet.
+The Boeing 707 was restored at Southend Airport in England and returned to Australia in December 2006, 47 years after its delivery from Boeing to Qantas.
 During its return the 707's flight path saw it eventually landing in Sydney, however it took a flight path of over a 31500 km and an eight-day journey from Southend Airport via Ireland, the Canary Islands, Bermuda, the United States and Fiji, to get to Sydney in 2006.
 It was then transported to Longreach in June 2007.
 The Australian government provided $1 million as a contribution to the cost of the aircraft's restoration.

 The 707 held at the Qantas Founders Museum was the first jet aircraft of any type owned by Qantas.
-The aircraft is known under the registration VH-EBA and the plane name "City of Canberra."(Tha name was later used on a record -breaking 747-400.
+The aircraft is known under the registration VH-EBA and the plane name "City of Canberra.".
 The restoration of VH-EBA lasted 15,000 hours.
 The 707 VH-EBA was the first in its fleet and is a sister plane to the last 707 which was ordered by Qantas known previously under the registration "VH-EBM", and the plane name 'City of Launceston' that was owned and piloted by Qantas Ambassador John Travolta.